Saverio "Sonny" Morea: MSFC career

 In July 1960, Morea and the rest of the "von Braun rocket team" transferred to NASA to join the newly created Marshall Space Flight Center.
 Morea was assigned as project manager of the F-1 engine program, overseeing a $1 billion budget.
 Morea called combustion instability, a major issue in the development of the F-1, "the biggest problem I ever had in my entire career."
 After the success of the F-1, he was made manager of the J-2 engine project following failures during a test flight.
 Under his oversight, the J-2 reached successful completion for crewed flights.
 From his success in managing the two engine projects, Wernher von Braun selected Morea as the project manager of the Lunar Roving Vehicle to be used in the Apollo program.
 The conditions for completing the project were strict: understanding of lunar travel conditions was limited at the time, and after signing a contractor, Morea's team had only 17 and a half months to design, build, and ship the final product.
 Despite budgetary issues three months into the project, the LRV was successfully completed and utilized in the Apollo 15, 16, and 17 missions.
 Morea retired from NASA in November 1990.

 Morea received the NASA Exceptional Service Medal twice, once each for managing the F-1 and LRV projects respectively.
 On August 27, 2016, he was inducted into the Alabama Aviation Hall of Fame.

-Personal life
+Personal life and death

 Morea married Angela Fiore in 1954.
 The two had four children, named Gail, Lorraine, Domenic, and Patricia.

-Morea received his private pilot licence in 1949 while a high school junior.
+He received his private pilot licence in 1949 while a high school junior.
 He later received a commercial pilot licence, an instrument rating, a flight instructor rating, and a multiengine rating.
 Morea has achieved over 7,000 flight hours, 3,600 of which were spent as a flight instructor to more than 100 students.

+Morea died on July 6, 2026, at the age of 94.